Harmonicord/packageDiscordAsar/readme.md

 (If you want to mod your Discord client and package it you should use a reverse enginnered alternative instead of straight up using Discord's source lol)

+Splash pops up while installing?
+Modify OpenAsar to [add few lines of code (+ a module) to fix that](https://github.com/electron/windows-installer#handling-squirrel-events)

 ## Required Files in appData directory

 ### Root directory